 - Hold a little and then, repeat on the other side.

-My Diagnostic and Exercises for Cervicogenic Headache
+My Diagnostic and Cervicogenic Headache Exercises

 I started hearing complaining of pain for two years continuously, as he was complaining of a terrible headache, especially in the morning, with pain and tingling in the ears.
 But the biggest problem for him is that all the doctors say that he is healthy and that the issue is psychological (of course there was a psychological part in it, but not the basis).
 Ordinary, MRI and CT scans are very healthy and there is nothing to cause this pain.